 When couples find themselves locked in Sex Wars, non-sexual issues may be the culprit.
 In fact, sexual struggles are often symbolic expressions of fear of intimacy, dependency, abandonment, or loss of control.

 Take as an example Jack and Yvonne.

 Jack loved his wife, Yvonne, but there was only one problem.
-He wanted nearly constant sex, and his wife was afraid of developing a callus on her you-know-what!
+He wanted nearly constant sex, and his wife was on the verge of developing a callus on her you-know-what!

 In response, Jack stopped asking her for sex and began having multiple affairs.

 As time went on, she feared that Jack wasn’t attracted to her anymore.
 She couldn’t understand why he stopped approaching her for sex altogether.

 So, she tried to do the approaching, attempted to introduce sexual variety, and even had a total makeover, all to no avail.

 Yvonne was in a state of despair.

 The couple came to me on the brink of divorce.

 When Jack and I spoke alone, it was clear that his need for constant and varied sex was being fueled by a deeper source.